OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 3. Enter a description for your request

-4. Check the Team and channel you configured in Step 6 for Adaptive Card (Turn on and configure connection for the Flows).
+4. Check the Team and channel you configured in Step 6 (Turn on and configure connection for the Flows) for a new Adaptive Card.

 ![image](https://user-images.githubusercontent.com/54556057/106078454-73b3bf80-60e1-11eb-9429-19823c2bef69.png)